hiroshi-matsuda/pdfmask/README.md

 ### Usage

 ```
-pdfmask mask-pdf-path target-pdf-path1 [target-pdf-path2 [...]]
+pdfmask [--never-repeat] mask-pdf-path target-pdf-path1 [target-pdf-path2 [...]]

+    --never-repeat  Aligning pages with mask-pdf and target-pdf
 ```

-The masked output files will be placed in the same directory of target-pdf-path and have the suffix `.masked.pdf`
+The masked output files will be placed in the same directory of target-pdf-path and have the suffix `.masked.pdf`.

+To specify a mask-pdf file with multiple pages, use the `--never-repeat` option.
+This is useful for adding headers, footers, and page numbers.

 ## License and Dependencies